playgroundtech/terraform-aws-nwk/README.md

   Additional tags for the Public Route Table.
   _Default: {}_

 **Network ACL**
+This module can manage network ACL and rules.
+Once a VPC is created, AWS creates the default network ACL,
+so we copied that behaviour and made it possible to manage those rules.
+Which wouldn't be possible otherwise.

 - `default_network_acl_ingress` | (Optional) - List(Map(String))
   List of maps of ingress rules to set on the Default Network ACL.

 ---
 The `default_network_acl_ingress` List of Maps accepts the following arguments: